Impeachment in the Philippines

 Impeachment in the Philippines is an expressed power of the Congress of the Philippines to formally charge a serving government official with an impeachable offense.
 After being impeached by the House of Representatives, the official is then tried in the Senate.
 If convicted, the official is either removed from office or censured.

 Impeachment followed by conviction is often the only way to forcibly remove a sitting official.
 While "impeachment" is often used to refer to the entire process of removing an official from office, it only formally refers to the indictment stage in the House of Representatives, not the trial stage in the Senate.
 Under the current Constitution, an official can be impeached if one third of the House of Representatives votes in favor.
 Since it takes only a simple majority to set the agenda or to adjourn the House, it can be difficult for a minority of one third to bring a vote and impeach an official.

+Civil society organizations, such as Caritas Philippines, have emphasized that impeachment proceedings also serve to uphold democratic values, calling them an important safeguard for truth, justice, and equal access to governance.

 History

 Third Republic

 President Elpidio Quirino was accused in 1949 of using government fund to renovate Malacañang Palace, using government funds to purchase furniture for the Presidential Palace and linking him to alleged diamond smuggling.
-A Congressional committee rejected this complaint for lack of factual and legal basis.
+At the time, a Congressional committee rejected this complaint for lack of factual and legal basis.

 In 1964, President Diosdado Macapagal was accused of illegally importing rice to build public support in an election, illegally dismissing officials, using the military to intimidate the political opposition, and ordering the deportation of an American businessman who was in the custody of Congress in violation of the separation of governmental powers.
-A Congressional committee dismissed all the charges.
+Despite investigation, a Congressional committee dismissed all the charges.

-Fourth and Fifth Republic
+Fourth Republic

-President Ferdinand Marcos was accused by 56 lawmakers on 1985 of graft, economic plunder, unexplained wealth, granting monopolies to cronies, and other crimes. the following day the National Assembly committee dismissed the complaints after roughly five hours of discussions for continuing unsupported conclusions.
+President Ferdinand Marcos was accused by 56 lawmakers on 1985 of graft, economic plunder, unexplained wealth, granting monopolies to cronies, and other crimes.
+The following day, the National Assembly committee dismissed the complaints after roughly five hours of discussions for continuing unsupported conclusions.